Uni-DAD: Unified Distillation and Adaptation of Diffusion Models for Few-step Few-shot Image Generation: Proposed Method

 \subsection{Background on DMs}

 DDPMs~\citep{ho2020denoising, song2020score, sohl2015deep} are generative models that learn to reverse a fixed noising process applied over $T$ time-steps.
 Starting from a clean image $x$, noise $\epsilon$ is gradually added to produce a sequence of noisy images $\{x_t\}_{t=1}^T$ where $x_t\sim q(x_t \mid x) = \mathcal{N}\!\left(\alpha_t x,\; \sigma_t^2 I\right)$ with $\alpha_t$ and $\sigma_t$ controlling the noise schedule.
-A neural network $\epsilon_(x_t, t)$ with parameters $\pi$ is trained to predict $\epsilon$ at each $t$, using a mean squared error (MSE) objective:
+A neural network $\epsilon(x_t, t)$ with parameters $\pi$ is trained to predict $\epsilon$ at each $t$, using a mean squared error (MSE) objective:

 where $\omega_t>0$ is determined by the noise schedule.
 In subsequent equations, $t$ and $\pi$ are omitted when clear from context.
 In conditional generation, the model receives an auxiliary input $c$ (e.g., class labels or text prompts), producing $\epsilon(x_t|c)$.
-SoTA DMs such as Stable Diffusion (SD)~\citep{rombach2022high, podell2023sdxl} operate in the latent rather than pixel space.
+Modern DMs such as SDv1.5~\citep{rombach2022high, podell2023sdxl} operate in the latent rather than pixel space.